 Unlike “compensatory damages” (such as medical bills, lost wages, lost earning capacity, car repair bills and pain and suffering), punitive damages are based not on the plaintiff’s losses, but on the reprehensibility of the defendant’s conduct and the defendant’s ability to pay.

-When granted, California punitive damages are in addition to amounts awarded as compensatory damages.
+When granted, punitive damages are awarded in addition to compensatory damages.

-To help you better understand how to get punitive damages in a California personal injury case, our California personal injury and accident lawyers discuss, below:
+To help you better understand how to get punitive damages in a California personal injury case, our California personal injury lawyers will discuss:

-- 1. When can a plaintiff get punitive damages in California?
+- 1. When is a plaintiff awarded punitive damages in California?

 - 3. What is “clear and convincing” evidence?

-- 4. The process for getting punitive damages in California
+- 4. What is the process for seeking punitive damages?

 - 6. Is there a cap on punitive damages in California?